 Since the large donation in 1989, the collection of the National Gallery of the Faroe Islands has been expanded with works bought and received as gifts, with friendly support from Danish as well as local funds.
 Today, the collection contains over 2,500 works, covering the period from the oldest preserved pictures from the 1830s to the latest contemporary art.
 This includes the largest collection of works by S. Joensen-Mikines and a large number of major works by the great Faroese artists.

 As a publicly supported cultural institution, it is the task of the National Gallery of the Faroe Islands to collect and preserve Faroese art and research and mediate it as part of the Faroese cultural heritage.
 The mediation takes place in the form of book publications, research projects and exhibitions of art both in the Faroe Islands and abroad.
 From time to time special exhibitions of international art are displayed, which perspective the Faroese visual arts.

-The museum's blue logo, which looks like a simplified tree, was inspired by a paper cutting by the author and sculptor William Heinesen.
+The museum's blue logo that looks like a simplified tree was inspired by a paper cutting by the author and artist William Heinesen.